anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 - [Computer Architecture](#computer-architecture): Understanding the components of a computer system.
 Why are compilers CPU-specific, while interpreters are not?
 - [Ferry](#ferry): A simple C compiler that compiles to RISC-V assembly.
   - [Walkthrough](#walkthrough): Compiling Ferry
-    - [Subset of C supported](#subset-of-c-supported): The features of C that Ferry supports.
+    - [The Subset of C supported](#the-subset-of-c-supported): The features of C that Ferry supports.
   - [Core](#core): Compiling a simple C program.
   - [Lexical Analysis](#lexical-analysis): Converting the input code into tokens.
   - [Syntax Analysis](#syntax-analysis): Checking the syntax of the input code.